KeplerGO/k2go-abstracts-database/README.md

 This repository contains:

-* `k2go-abstracts-database.csv`: a CSV file detailing the titles, abstracts, and team of K2 Guest Observer science programs for which at least one target was observed.
+* `k2go-abstracts-database.csv`: a CSV file detailing the ids, titles, abstracts, and teams of all K2 Guest Observer science programs for which at least one target was observed.
 * `create-ads-abstracts.py`: a Python script which converts the CSV file into ADS records.